 Overview of replication and extension

-We used Dinner et al.’s (2011) choice-set and decision task as our baseline for examining status quo effect.
-They constructed a scenario presenting a choice between two types of lightbulbs, a cheap yet inefficient Incandescent bulb against a Compact Fluorescent more expensive greener bulb.
+We used Dinner et al.’s (2011) choice-set and decision task as our baseline for examining status quo bias.
+They constructed a scenario presenting a choice between two types of lightbulbs, a cheap yet inefficient Incandescent (INC) bulb against a Compact Fluorescent (CFL) more expensive greener bulb.
 They manipulated the status quo - which light bulbs have already been pre-installed, and measured perceived direct endorsement, indirect endorsement, and effort.

+In the decade since the target article was published, the environmental regulatory landscape in the United States has changed dramatically, phasing out INC light bulbs and currently planning on phasing out CFL in favor of the more expensive greener Light Emitting Diode (LED) bulb.
+We therefore adjusted the INC vs. CFL choice task to CFL vs. LED choice task.

-We extended their scenario and paradigm and added manipulations of defaults (replication control with no defaults vs. INC default vs. CFL default) and past behavior (control vs. INC past behavior).
-We briefly introduce and discuss the two added factors.
+We further extended their scenario and paradigm and added a control condition for status quo, resulting in a status quo manipulation of CFL vs. LED vs. none.
+We then added an additional independent variable factor manipulating defaults: control with no default vs. CFL default vs. LED default.

 Default effects